howaajin/unreal_windows_frame/README.md

 * [This plugin](https://www.unrealengine.com/marketplace/slug/cde82875e27446b6b13799335c0889db) has hacked their implementation to bring back the system window shadows while removing their rounded corners.
 Additionally, it speeds up the response time when opening windows.

+## Licence

+I have uploaded the source code, which you can use in accordance with the [Epic Content License Agreement](https://www.unrealengine.com/en-US/eula/content).

+I've opted for the voluntary payment method, so if you use it, please [buy it](https://www.unrealengine.com/marketplace/slug/cde82875e27446b6b13799335c0889db).

 ## Usage

 To clearly see the changes, I suggest using a flat editor theme.
 You can use my [Visual Studio Code theme](BorderlessLight.json).